vg006/vgo/README.md

-# 📟 Vgo
+# 💻 Vgo

 ## 📝 Overview

 Vgo is a simple go project scaffolding tool with user-friendly command-line interface written in Go.
-It helps developers streamline the creation of Go projects by dynamically generating scaffolding based on user-defined inputs.
 This tool saves time, ensures consistent project structure, and improves development efficiency.

 > **NOTE** : This is my first open source contribution.
 I hope this tool will be useful to many developers and help them in their projects.
 I am open to feedback and suggestions to improve this tool further.
 This is the first version of the tool and I will be adding more features and improvements in the future.